michaeljones/on-commit-messages/README.md

 ## Appendix

-### Personal History

-- When I started developing I used to try to write as succinct commit messages as possible.
-If I could come up with 5-8 words that felt like the covered the contents of the commit, I would pat myself on the back.
-Job well done.
-I don't know why I felt like this.

-  A few years in, I realise these messages could be as long as you liked and I couldn't see a downside in just pouring out all the context I could think of into those messages.
-I still can't see one.

-- I worked at a company once that kept some files in RCS or some other basic source control system.
-  They were config files that barely needed editing.
-At some point I received some instructions on how to make an edit to one of these and one of the steps was to pres '.' and then 'enter' at the prompt.
-It took me a while to realise that that was the commit message prompt.
-Enter '.' to make it go away was a serious as we took commit messages in that situation.

-- At another company, a colleague returned from holiday and asked what had changed on the project in his absence.
-I suggested that he could read the commit messages of the commits that had occurred.
-  There were not so many.
-The suggestion was met with laughter which needless to say made me a little sad but I suspect that laughter would be a common reaction in our industry.

 ### Comparison with Code Comments

 It is reasonable to ask what belongs in a commit message and what belongs in comments in the code.
 There are subtleties to this but normally commit messages talk about why a change is being made and code comments talk about why the code does what it is doing.

-More explicitly, commit messages are temporal whilst code comments are statically bound to the state of the code as it stands.
+More explicitly, commit messages are 'in the moment of the change' whilst code comments are statically bound to the state of the code as it stands.
 Commit messages will commonly be discussing what has happened previously and why that has motivated the change being made.
 Code comments tend to explain particularly confusing or complex sections of code without reference to their previous state.
-A comment would only discuss a previous state of the code if it is confusing whilst the problem is no longer approached in that manner.
+A comment would only discuss a previous state of the code if it is confusing why the problem is no longer approached in that manner.

 You might refer to a comment in your commit message.
 If the code needs explanation in its current